saleh-c4/Screenshot-Organizer/readme.md

 Screenshot Organizer is a Python application that monitors a specified folder for new screenshots and organizes them into subfolders based on the active window's title when the screenshot was taken.
 The application runs in the background with a system tray icon and can be set to start with Windows.

 ## Features
-- Monitors a specified folder for new screenshots
+- Monitors Screenshot folder for new screenshots
 - Organizes screenshots into subfolders based on the active window's title
 - Runs in the background with a system tray icon
 - Option to start with Windows